homermultitext/hmt-archive/docs/index.md

 ## Earlier build systems

 Prior to 2018, we used a gradle build system for assembling packages of published material that has passed final editorial review and verification into a unified representation in RDF.
-That system is no longer used but is documented [here](priorwork/groovy_builder).
+That system is no longer used but vestigial documentation is available [here](priorwork/groovy_builder).